luci-project/dlh/README.md

 This project has a strong dependency on the compiler.
 Only certain features and platforms are supported.
-It is not intended for general purpose use.
+It is not intended for general-purpose use.

 Author & License